top of page

 Cups, Pints, Quarts, Gallons

-Annie and Moby explain what capacity is, and how different containers can hold more or less than others.
+In this fun BrainPOP Jr. movie, Annie and Moby explain what capacity is, and how different containers can hold more or less than others.

 FOR GRADES K-3